 What To Do After an Accident

-If, while driving in Winter Park or the Central Florida area, you were involved in an auto accident, truck accident, or motorcycle accident, you may need a lawyer who is experienced and prepared to represent your case.
+If, while driving in the Central Florida area, you were involved in an auto accident, truck accident, or motorcycle accident, you may need a lawyer who is experienced and prepared to represent your case.
 However, it is extremely important that you follow some basic procedures beginning at the scene of the accident, so as not to jeopardize your right to compensation.

 Immediately after an accident occurs, you should call the police and get medical assistance, if possible.
 When the emergency crew appears at the scene, the medics will attend to any injuries.
 It is important that you report all injuries, no matter how minor they may seem.
 Some injuries that appear minor may become more serious as time progresses, while others such as whiplash may not even become apparent until days later.